Growth factors of orthogonal matrices and local behavior of Gaussian elimination with partial and complete pivoting: Large GEPP growth factors for n

-A perhaps natural candidate for large orthogonal growth could be $Q_n$, the orthogonal QR factor for $A_n$ One can compute $Q = Q_4$ in exact arithmetic (for example, applying Gram-Schmidt to the columns of $L_4$), which produces \eqref{eq: max Q4}.
+We are interested in establishing how large a GEPP growth factor can be on $\O(n)$.
+A trivial upper bound is $2^{n-1}$, the established maximal GEPP growth for any matrix.
+A perhaps natural candidate for large orthogonal growth could be $Q_n$, the orthogonal QR factor for $W_n$ from \eqref{eq:Wn}.
+One can compute $Q = Q_4$ in exact arithmetic (for example, applying Gram-Schmidt to the columns of $L_4$), which produces \eqref{eq: max Q4}.
 A straightforward check verifies $\rho^{\gepp}(Q_4) = 5.5$, which is more than 20\% larger than any of the previous $10^6$ $\Haar\O(4)$ samples encountered from \Cref{sec: orth}.

-One observation, which will be formally established in \Cref{l:qr lu}, is that we would get the exact same orthogonal QR factor if we applied QR directly to $L_n$ instead of $A_n$.
-So the assumption that we found large orthogonal growth factor because we started with a matrix with a large growth factor goes unfounded: $L_n$ is lower triangular and so has the minimal GEPP growth factor of 1.
-Regardless, we can now study $Q_n$, the orthogonal QR factors of $L_n$, to now establish a better bound for $g(\O(n))$.
+One observation, which will be formally established in \Cref{l:qr lu}, is that we would get the exact same orthogonal QR factor if we applied QR directly to $L_n$ instead of $W_n$.
+So the assumption that we found large orthogonal growth because we started with a matrix with a large growth goes unfounded: $L_n$ is lower triangular and has the minimal GEPP growth factor of 1.
+Regardless, we will study $Q_n$, the orthogonal QR factors of $L_n$, to now establish a better bound for $g(\O(n))$.

 This exact orthogonal matrix was studied extensively by Barlow and Zha in \cite{BZ98} with the goal of maximizing a different $L^2$-growth factor, defined by